3PU/cook-book-milestone-project/README.md

 This field has a restriction of maximum 100 characters so the user cannot upload an infinite amount of text.

 The **Recipe Image** field allows the user to add a image link to the recipe image.
-This field does only require strings containing a correct url address (front-end validation).
+This field does only accept strings containing a correct url address (front-end validation).

 The **Recipe Description** field allows the user to enter a recipe description.
 This field has a restriction of maximum 1000 characters so the user cannot upload an infinite amount of text.